 My specific technical interest is to fuse top-down and bottom-up data mining approaches for developing explainable models by learning with prior knowledge (domain semantics and cognitive & social theories), which can help in both explaining and predicting individual and group behavior from unstructured social, open Web, and IoT data at scale.

-Check relevant projects of Humanitarian & Social Informatics Lab (HSIL) research group.
+Check relevant projects of Humanitarian, Semantics, & Informatics Lab (HSIL) research group.